Rediscover Dairy

 ASTHMA & ALLERGIC RHINITIS

 Mucus is essential in our bodies, but during an infection (such as a cold), an asthma attack or allergic rhinitis (e.g. hay fever), mucus production increases and becomes irritating.
-Apart from cow’s milk protein allergy, which is uncommon, there is no scientific evidence to suggest that dairy intake increases mucus production.
+Apart from cow’s milk protein allergy, which is uncommon <0.5% of adults affected worldwide), there is no scientific evidence to suggest that dairy intake increases mucus production.

 Eczema is an inflammatory skin condition, which can vary from mild to severe.
-The causes are not fully understood but genetics, immune function and environmental irritants can all play a role.
+The causes are not fully understood, but genetics, immune function and environmental irritants can all play a part.
 When considering the effect of diet on eczema, it must be borne in mind that the basic problem in this condition is a defect in the skin barrier function.
 Unnecessary dietary manipulation, which is not based on a proper diagnosis, can be nutritionally harmful, particularly for young children.
+It is essential to confirm a food allergy with the help of a doctor and a dietitian.

-Acne is a condition which usually presents during puberty and can be caused by fluctuations in hormones resulting in the overproduction of oily secretions by glands.
-Due to the complex nature of acne which can be influenced by genetics, skin type and hormones, a simple explanation of acne being ‘caused by’ any single food is unlikely.
-While some observational studies may have suggested a link between dairy and an increased risk of acne, clinical studies are still lacking.
-Up to date, there is no research to show that dietary intake causes acne.
-There is no sufficient evidence to recommend changes to the intake of dairy products for the management of acne.
-In fact, milk is a source of a number of nutrients that have established roles in normal skin health, such as vitamin B2 and iodine.
+Acne develops when pores in the skin become clogged, often as a result of glands producing too much oily secretions.
+The condition can be influenced by genetics, skin type and hormones, and given this complex nature a simple explanation of acne being ‘caused by’ any single food is unlikely.
+While some observational studies have suggested a possible link between the consumption of dairy and an increased risk of acne, clinical studies are still lacking.
+To date, there is no definitive research to show that dietary intake causes acne.
+There is no sufficient evidence to recommend changes to the intake of dairy products to manage acne.
+Moreover, given that the condition is most common in the teenage years, excluding milk and dairy from the diet in this critical bone-building life stage can be nutritionally harmful.
+Milk also is a source of a number of nutrients that have established roles in normal skin health, such as vitamins A and B2, zinc and iodine.

 Scroll to Top